Penny Gane – Chair of Board of Trustees

 Eleanor Vowles – Vice Chair

-Eleanor graduated from UWE in Art and Visual Culture BA (Hons) in 2015, and is now studying MSc Gender and International Relations at Bristol University.
+Eleanor is currently studying for an MSc Gender and International Relations at Bristol University.
 She joined our management group in 2015.
-Eleanor is passionate about promoting the work of women in the arts sector and working towards equality in local and national politics.
-She currently manages the Bristol Women’s Voice Community Reporting team – if you are interested in getting involved please email firstname.lastname@example.org for more information.
+Eleanor is passionate about promoting the work of women in the arts sector, working towards equality in local and national politics, encouraging young women’s voices and campaigning for services and rights for survivors of domestic violence.

 Sanya is currently studying Law at the University of Bristol.
 She has previously been a member of Bristol Youth Council and UK Youth Parliament, focusing on working with young people accessing education and skills, as well as being part of the national campaign to encourage young people to vote.
 She has written and directed films on the Suffragettes and lead a campaign on Stop and Search Legal Rights for young people.
 She is passionate about making sure that those without the resources available to them can build a life they dream of, as well as making sure young women in the city can shape their environment in the way they wish.